-When not working as an artist, I find balance and community by practicing and teaching yin, hatha and ashtanga yoga.
-I've taught at studios, schools and privately in Edmonton, Charlottetown and Boston.
-I'm in the process of completing my Alexander Technique instructor certification, training with acclaimed teachers Debi Adams, Tommy Thompson, Belinda Mello and Betsy Polatin.
+When not working as an artist, I find balance and community teaching Alexander Technique and yin, hatha and ashtanga yoga.
+I've taught at studios, schools and privately in New York, Boston, Edmonton and Charlottetown.
+I completed my Alexander Technique certification training with Debi Adams, Tommy Thompson, Belinda Mello and Betsy Polatin.
 You can book a yoga or AT lesson with me here.

 When I'm not busy at work, tiny projects are important to me.
 I like miniature things.
 I like cooking.
 I like working with my hands.
 I find crowds of people overwhelming.
 I like to wander through the Museum of Natural History and sit with the dinosaur bones.
 I find them humbling.
 I write things on my blog here.
 I like to read.
 I look up the etymology of words a lot - words I use and words I encounter.
 I like to uncover their history.
 Language is where thought meets vibration or character and becomes tangible.
 I find it fascinating.

 New York is a glorious beast of a city that is both dazzling and draining - I am finding my way here with curiosity - listening for what's underneath the noise when you tune in.